-When reviewing a PCN, the Corps will scope appropriate historic property identification efforts and, if applicable, work with the applicant to take into account the effect of the proposed activity on historic properties.
+When reviewing a PCN, the Corps will scope appropriate historic property identification efforts and if applicable work with the applicant to take into account the effect of the proposed activity on historic properties.
 In these instances, information and coordination may include:

-Requesting comments directly from the Ohio History Connection State Historic Preservation Office on the effect the proposed regulated activity may have on historic properties.
-The Ohio History Connection, State Historic Preservation Office may be contacted at:
+Requesting comments directly from the West Virginia Department of Arts, Culture, and History, State Historic Preservation Office on the effect the proposed regulated activity may have on historic properties.
+The West Virginia Department of Arts, Culture, and History, State Historic Preservation Office may be contacted at: